DASHVANTH-03/STAC-Tasks/hardware/Task- 01/README.md

 # Tinkercad Basics
-In this task,I learnt Aurdino basics in tinkercad by Simulate a simple LED blink using Arduino and Control the blink with a button.
+In this task,I learnt Arduino basics in tinkercad by Simulate a simple LED blink using Arduino and Control the blink with a button.

 ## Simulate a simple LED blink using Arduino: